TechDreams-Innovations/Detectify/README.md

 # FacialRecognitionApp

-A Python facial recognition application, brought to you by TechDreams Innovations Labs!
+A Python facial recognition application, brought to you by TechDreams Innovations Labs.
+Enjoy!

-## Instructions for Usage
+## Prerequisites

-1. Download the `requirements.txt` file.
+1. Install OpenCV.
+Instructions on how to do so are available [here](https://pyimagesearch.com/2017/09/04/raspbian-stretch-install-opencv-3-python-on-your-raspberry-pi/).
-2. Install all of your dependencies with `(venv) $ python -m pip install -r requirements.txt`.
+2. Install numpy with `pip install numpy`.
-3. Run `python3 FacialRecognitionApp.py` in a terminal if you have Python 3.